Philadelphia Eleven: Aftermath

-Two weeks after the ordination service had taken place, on August 14–15, Presiding Bishop John Allin convened an emergency meeting of the House of Bishops at O'Hare International Airport in Chicago.
-At first, the House declared the priestly ordinations of the eleven women to be invalid, stating that “we express our conviction that the necessary conditions for ordination to the priesthood in the Episcopal Church were not fulfilled on the occasion in question, since we are convinced that a bishop’s authority to ordain can be effectively exercised only in and for a community which has authorized him to act for them…” Then Arthur A. Vogel, Bishop of West Missouri, raised his objection.
-He was considered the most theologically astute of the bishops, and told his colleagues that they had no theological grounds for declaring the ordinations invalid because they were performed by bishops in good standing according to the Ordination Rite in the Book of Common Prayer and by laying-on-of-hands within the Apostolic Succession.
+Two weeks after the ordination service had taken place, on August 14–15, Presiding Bishop John Allin, the elected head of the Episcopal Church, convened an emergency meeting of the House of Bishops at O'Hare International Airport in Chicago.
+At first, the House declared the priestly ordinations of the eleven women to be "invalid," stating that "we express our conviction that the necessary conditions for ordination to the priesthood in the Episcopal Church were not fulfilled on the occasion in question, since we are convinced that a bishop's authority to ordain can be effectively exercised only in and for a community which has authorized him to act for them..."
+Then Arthur A. Vogel, Bishop of West Missouri, raised his objection.
+Considered the most theologically astute of the bishops, Vogel told his colleagues that they had no theological grounds for declaring the ordinations invalid because they were performed by bishops in good standing according to the Ordination Rite in the Book of Common Prayer and by laying-on-of-hands within the Apostolic Succession.
 To declare the ordinations invalid would be to flout hundreds of years of orthodox definition for the criteria of valid ordination.
 The House of Bishops listened and changed its position, declaring the women irregularly ordained instead.
 The irregularity involved was one of protocol.
 The women had completed the normal pre-ordination process of theological education, examinations and meetings with their bishops and diocesan representatives, and most had gained the necessary signed lay and clergy testimonials vouching for their character and preparation, but their local standing committees were timid about aftermath and refused to give their endorsement.
-This was the detail in every case and the one breach of canon law requirement that could qualify their be regarded as irregularly ordained priests.
+This was the detail in every case and the one breach of canon law requirement that could qualify their be regarded as "irregularly" ordained priests.
 Through no fault or lack of effort of their own, they were unable to fulfill a canonically required point of protocol.
 Despite their anger, the bishops listened to Vogel, a highly respected theologian, and they conceded the point.
-The bishops also admonished Episcopalians not to recognize any of the eleven women as priests until the next General Convention could decide on their ecclesiastical status.
+The bishops also admonished Episcopalians not to recognize any of the eleven women as priests until the next General Convention in 1976 could decide on their ecclesiastical status.

-When the House of Bishops met again at its regularly-scheduled meeting in October in Oaxtepec, Mexico, however, the body endorsed “in principle” the ordination of women to the priesthood, which it had assented to as well at its meeting in New Orleans in 1972.
-This was in no way an overturning of its decision that the priestly ordinations of the Eleven had been irregular, and the body further urged its bishops to refrain from ordaining more women to the priesthood “unless and until such activities have been approved by the General Convention” meeting in 1976.
+When the House of Bishops met again at its regularly scheduled meeting in October in Oaxtepec, Mexico, however, the body endorsed "in principle" the ordination of women to the priesthood, which it had assented to as well at its meeting in New Orleans in 1972.
+This was in no way an overturning of its decision that the priestly ordinations of the Eleven had been irregular, and the body further urged its bishops to refrain from ordaining more women to the priesthood "unless and until such activities have been approved by the General Convention" meeting in 1976.